HMS Tiger (C20): Conversion and later career

 She had excellent command, control, and communications facilities installed, and found use as a flagship to task groups.

 When plans were announced to Parliament in March 1964, it was said that the Navy did "not expect this conversion work to be difficult or particularly expensive".
 The reconstruction of Blake and Tiger was examined in the third report of the Public Accounts Committee for 1972.
 Michael Barnes said in parliament that the refits "show too lax an attitude towards the way in which the taxpayers' money is being spent".
 "The refits were planned to take 18 months and to cost £5 million each...
 The Tiger refit took over five years and cost over £13 million."
-Rear-Admiral Morgan-Giles suggested bringing HMS Eagle back into commission instead of manning the Blake and Tiger, which he said were "among the worst abortions which have ever been thrust on the Royal Navy."
+Rear-Admiral Morgan-Giles, MP for Winchester, while advocating for the carrier HMS Eagle to be brought back into commission, described Blake and Tiger as "among the worst abortions which have ever been thrust on the Royal Navy".

 The ship's helicopter squadron increased the ship's peacetime complement to 885 (85 officers and 800 ratings), which put a strain on accommodation for the crew.

 During reconstruction and in the following years, material cannibalised from Lion was used to patch both Tiger and Blake.
 Tiger reportedly had so much material from Lion that her crew nicknamed her "HMS Liger".

 She was recommissioned on 6 May 1972.
 Her large crew made her an expensive ship to operate and maintain.
 When the economic difficulties of the late seventies came around, this led to a defence manpower drawdown that resulted in manpower shortages; although Tiger remained in service long enough to take part in the 1977 Silver Jubilee Fleet Review in celebration of Queen Elizabeth II.

 Decommissioning and disposal

 In 1978 Tiger was placed in reserve, and decommissioned on 4 May 1979.
 She was put on the disposal list in 1979.
-Both Tiger and her sister-ship Blake were listed as part of the Standby Squadron, and moored inactive at HMNB Chatham.
+Both Tiger and her sister ship Blake were listed as part of the Standby Squadron, and moored inactive at HMNB Chatham.

-When the Falklands War broke out in early April 1982, both ships were rapidly surveyed and it was determined both were in very good material shape, and both were immediately drydocked (Tiger in Portsmouth and Blake at Chatham) and recommissioning work was begun.